xgro/inventory_management/stock-lambda/README.md

 <!--
-title: 'AWS NodeJS Example'
+title: 'Serverless Framework Node Express API on AWS'
-description: 'This template demonstrates how to deploy a NodeJS function running on AWS Lambda using the traditional Serverless Framework.'
+description: 'This template demonstrates how to develop and deploy a simple Node Express API running on AWS Lambda using the traditional Serverless Framework.'
 layout: Doc
 framework: v3
 platform: AWS